home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 **All users are encouraged to use a USB extension cable to prevent such interference.** Please try such a cable before opening an issue or requesting support on Discord.
 It will nearly always be the first troubleshooting step that we ask you to take anyway.

-After ensuring you are using an extension cable, perform a network heal.
+After ensuring you are using an extension cable, rebuild network routes.

 The combination of these two steps corrects a large number of reported difficulties.